 On 25 May 2008, two foreign Jehovah's Witnesses - 82-year-old American Theodore Jaracz and 69-year-old Canadian John Kikot - were detained by police and counter-terrorist police in Almaty after giving a 30 minute "pastoral discourse" at a Jehovah's Witness meeting earlier in the day, Jehovah's Witnesses told Forum 18.
 The two were accused of "illegal missionary activity" - without written evidence being presented â before being ordered to be deported by an Almaty court.
 The charge itself contradicted the Kazakh legal provision that missionary activity is permitted, if it is by a registered group whose registered charter permits this.
 Contrary to the Vienna Convention on Consular Relations, the judge in the case denied the two detainees access to their own diplomatic representatives.

 Still barred from entry into Kazakhstan is Aleksei Ledyayev, chief pastor of the New Generation Pentecostal church which has congregations in the country.
 Ledyayev – who was born in Kazakhstan, and is a permanent resident of Latvia – told Forum 18 from the Latvian capital Riga on 28 January that he remains barred from Kazakhstan, Russia, Belarus and Armenia, and often encounters problems when he applies to visit Ukraine.
 "There are no changes – I am persona non grata," he told Forum 18.
-He said he believes he was placed on the Kazakh blacklist after being blacklisted by Russia in 2002.
+He said he believes he was placed on the Kazakh entry ban list after Russia put him on the entry ban list in 2002.
 "The Russians dictate to Belarus, Armenia and Kazakhstan."

 Kazakhstan denied Ledyayev a visa in 2005, which led the New Generation Church to cancel a conference due to have been held in Almaty.
-The Kazakh consulate in Riga told him he was on a blacklist and that his presence in Kazakhstan was "not desirable" (see F18News 8 June 2005 http://www.forum18.org/Archive.php?article_id=578).
+The Kazakh consulate in Riga told him he was on an entry ban list and that his presence in Kazakhstan was "not desirable" (see F18News 8 June 2005 http://www.forum18.org/Archive.php?article_id=578).